BoboyeOkeya/PEM_Fuel_Cell_Voltage_Control/IOFBL/README.md

 ![controldiagram](figures/padulles1_control_diagram.jpg)

-The scilab script and the xcos model are available in the files `nonlinear_control_law.sci` and  `padulles1_IOFBL_Control.zcos`
+The Scilab script and the xcos model are available in the files `nonlinear_control_law.sci` and  `padulles1_IOFBL_Control.zcos`.
+The simulation parameters are available in `nonlinear_control_law.sci`.

 ## The Results

-To test the IOFBL control system, it was given a voltage output setpoint of 24V, a load current profile that changes over time, and the pole was adjusted until the system became stablized at the setpoint --the selected pole is at -1e8.
+To test the IOFBL-based control system, it was given a voltage output setpoint of 24V, a load current profile that changes over time, and the pole was adjusted until the system became stablized at the setpoint --the selected pole is at -1e8.
 Also, the solver settings had to be adjusted, the settings that produced the results shown in the process are shown below:

 ![solver](figures/solver_settings.png)